rain-on/pantheon/docs/Getting-Started/azure/Azure-Private-Network-Quickstart.md

 ### Guest config
-This step aims at installing required software (Docker and Docker-compose) on your virtual machine and retrieve and run the quickstart private network.
+This step aims at installing required software (Docker and Docker-compose) on your virtual machine and retrieve and run the quickstart private multicaster.

 To do so, click on the link named **Select an extension to install** and a new resource pane will appear on the right.